 His shoulders slumped.
 Was he really having this conversation?
 Did she really want this?
 Did he?

-He’d thought moving on would be easier than staying put.
-That he could rip the bandage off in one fell move.
-That was before seeing her, hearing her.
-Looking in her eyes, these clear green eyes he’d come to know so well.
+He’d thought moving on would be easier if he could rip off the bandage in one fell move.
+That was before seeing her, hearing her, looking in her eyes, these clear green eyes he’d come to know so well.

-“I can’t,” he slumped in the chair.
+“I can’t,” he leaned back, defeated.
 “I’ve already taken money from that cop to leave town.”

 “Then give it back,” said Rumor.
 “Or work till you can pay it back.”

 She touched his hand on the armrest with her own small fingers.
 Then something straightened within him, snapped into place.
 I’ve done enough running, he thought.
-It’s time to stay.
+It’s time to be still.
 It’s time to stay.

 * * *

-The morning came flushed with rosy skies.
-It was the twenty-second, three days until Christmas.
-The air was frigid, the heater in the squad car took forever to turn on, but none of it bothered him.
-It was going to be a good day: the day Ira Glass was free of the drifter for good.
+Morning came flushed with rosy skies.
+It was the twenty-second, three days before Christmas.
+The air was frigid, the heater in the squad car slow to waken, but none of it bothered Ira Glass.
+It was a good day: the day he’d be free of the drifter for good.

-Pulling into the lot at Ed’s, he spit on his shades to keep the fog off.
-Climbed out of the car, opened the door, stepped inside.
+He pulled into the lot at Ed’s and spit on his shades to keep the fog off.
+Grinned as he opened the door.

 Jay had betrayed him.

-Ira turned and left the diner without a word.
-Climbed into the squad car, sat mulling things over.
-Jay.
-The bastard.
-He should have known something like this would happen.
+Ira left the diner without saying a word.
+Climbed in his squad car and sat mulling it over.
+The bastard…he should have seen something like this coming.
 Should have expected it.

-It would be what it had to be.
-He lit a match, stared at the flame with clear eyes.
-Then tossed it into the barn.
+He spilled the contents of the red tank, scattering as liberally as he could.
+It wasn’t enough, but it would be what it had to be.
+He list a match, stared at the flame with clear eyes.
+Then tossed it inside the house.

 He crossed the road, looked back one last time.
-He couldn’t see a flame yet, but he could hear it.
-Could see the column of smoke begin to rise from the loft window.
-He glanced at the willow tree at the other side of the building.
+He couldn’t see a flame yet, but he heard it.
+A fringe of smoke rose from a side window.
+He glanced at the crepe myrtle.
 It was too bad; it probably wouldn’t survive the blaze.

-In all the time Jay had been in his town, the willow had kept its yellowed leaves, lively and tenacious.
-Now they had begun to fall.
-Dry and pale.
+In all the time that Jay had been in Ira’s town, the myrtle had kept its leaves, golden and brown and green.
+Now they’d begun to litter the earth beneath, dry and pale.
 As if knowing, somehow, what was about to happen.